Who Pays For Auto Accidents in Kansas?

 We can help you accurately assess the true cost of your car accident.
 That's why it's important to contact our law firm as soon as possible.

 How Bretz & Young can help you

 Never underestimate the complexity of your car accident.
-Even if another driver clearly caused your crash, don't simply assume you will receive the money you rightfully deserve.
+Even if another driver clearly caused your crash, whether in Hutchinson, Salina, Wichita, Garden City, or Dodge City, don’t simply assume you will receive the money you rightfully deserve.
 The same is true when it comes to insurance companies.
 They want you to think they have your best interests at heart.
-But the truth is that they only care about making money.
-That's why insurance companies - even your own - often do everything they can to deny or reduce your claim.
+The truth is that they only care about making money.
+That’s why insurance companies – even your own – often do everything they can to deny or reduce your claim.